 Over and above this, one of the main differences in farming style is that organic cotton farmers grow a variety of crops, not just cotton.
 They grow this variety in order to rotate the land, keeping soils fertile and stopping pests from "living" in the same place, year after year.
 These other crops either provide food for the family or can be sold at market.

 The farmers need a good deal of knowledge in how to keep pests at bay by various means.
 They will grow other plants in and around the cotton plants to attract the pests away from the cotton.
 They can introduce "good bugs" to eat the pests, they will use traps, and they will use many of the methods that were used to grow cotton before widespread use of pesticides.
 Having good, fertile soil gives the plants a good start in life.
 This also reduces the amount of water required, as the soil will naturally hold on to more.

 Organic farming doesn't mean working against science, there is a lot of scientific input involved in modern organic farming.
 However, this science involves working with nature, rather than with the use of artificial chemicals.
 Currently, about 1% of the entire worldwide cotton production is organic.

 Why Choose Organic Cotton?

 All of the organic cotton clothes we sell are made from ringspun combed cotton.
 This is the best grade of spun cotton you will find in the t-shirt and promotional garment industry - meaning your clothes will be soft to the touch and very comfortable to wear.

-The main two brands we sell for organic cotton garments are the Sol's brand and the BabyBugz range for babies.
+The main three brands we sell for organic cotton garments are the B & C brand, the Sol's brand and the BabyBugz range for babies.
 The Westford Mill brand also carry various organic cotton bags.
-All are available from our Extended Range Catalogue.
+All except the B & C brand are available from our Extended Range Catalogue.

 For explanation of Oeko Tex 100 (OE100), OCS and GOTS certification systems of organic cotton see the section below called "Certification Schemes for Organic Cotton".